softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 One common way to solve this problem is to use `asymmetric key encryption` to exchange an encrypted `symmetric key`.
 Once both parties have the symmetric key they can use it to transmit large amounts of data.
 With this pattern you would do the following:

-1. Sally generates a asymmetric key pair.
+1. Sally generates an asymmetric key pair.
 1. Sally publicly posts the public key.
-1. Juan generates a symmetric key and encrypts it using the public key provided Sally.
+1. Juan generates a symmetric key and encrypts it using the public key provided by Sally.
 1. Juan sends the encrypted key to Sally.
 1. Sally decrypts the encrypted key using her private key.
 1. Sally sends a message back to Juan that is encrypted using Juan's symmetric key.